 There is far less business in the night-time, and a sine-wave pattern overall.
 I need to be careful to not use so long a period to average that I ended up comparing nighttime to daytime data.

 There is a good trick, though, for avoiding getting it too short.
-I chose this day because it had a spike at 2:20 PM, which we knew was a problem.
-If it doesn’t show as an anomaly, then I have shortened by sample period by too much!
+I chose this particular day because it had a spike at 2:20 PM, which we knew was a problem.
+If it doesn’t show up in my results as an anomaly, then I know that I have shortened by sample period by too much!

 If your data is something you can take a meaningful average and standard deviation from, apply the WE rules.
 I once had to write then in COBOL (don’t ask), so they’re not hard.

-I’m using go these days, so I wrote a filter in Go at https://github.com/davecb/WesternElectric, to read a stream of data and produce data for a plot, so you can feed it to a package like Grafana or Datadog and see exceptions like this:
+I’m using Go these days, so I wrote a filter in Go at https://github.com/davecb/WesternElectric, to read a stream of data and produce data for a plot.
+You can feed it to a package like Grafana or Datadog and see exceptions like this: